 We must confess a bitter truth.

-Those who believe, who struggle to keep their Orthodox faith are few.
+The faithful who are fighting to keep Orthodoxy are few.
 A great and immense current is steering many Orthodox away from their faith.

 I am going to say something that I have never said.
 You may call it egotistical, but I will give you a measure, whereby to measure the priests, bishops, and all of the clergy and all the theologians.
 What is this measure?
 What is the main characteristic of a priest?
 To gather prosphora?
-To celebrate beautiful services?
-To deliver grace-filled sermons from the ambon and to make a few damsels teary-eyed with his profound thoughts?
-What is the single characteristic of a priest and a bishop in our difficult age?
+To make nice services?
+To preach eloquently from the ambon and to make a few damsels teary-eyed with his profound thoughts?
+What is the characteristic of a priest and a bishop in these difficult times?

-I say these things, mindful of my position as a Greek and as a bishop who bears an immense responsibility.
+I say these things, aware of my position as a Greek and as a bishop with enormous responsibility.
 We are ready to sacrifice everything.
-I dare say (perhaps for the last time from this pulpit) to those of you who love Christ, those of you who love the Church: We have on our side our most holy Virgin, we have on our side all those who have struggled and those who continue to struggle for our Orthodox faith.
+I dare say, perhaps for the last time from this pulpit: Those of you who love Christ, those of you who love the Church, we have on our side our most-holy Virgin, we have on our side all those who have fought and those who are fighting for our Orthodox faith.

 Those who are with the devil, let them sit down and shut their mouths.
-Because their cowardice is of the devil, their temptations are of the devil, their arguments are of the devil, through which they seek to cool off a handful of people who suffer torture, torment and persecution for the faith of our Christ.
+Because their cowardice is from the devil, their temptations are from the devil, their arguments are from the devil, who seeks to cool off a handful of people who are tortured, oppressed and persecuted for the faith of our Christ.